lowrie/pyRouterJig/needed_improvements.md

   * Define an option for \"fold-over templates\" that are appropriate for laying out hand-cut joints.
   * More spacing options.
-  * Cleaning up these web pages.
-Create a web page with more example joints.

 <div id="textbox">
   <p class="alignleft">